-- Tennessee basketball preview at Vanderbilt: Live stream, game time, TV and radio info
+- Tennessee basketball at Vanderbilt: Live stream, broadcast info, line, odds, prediction

 Well, once again, they’re doing the same thing this year.
 Every team they have lost to is in the top 25 of both polls and has at least 15 wins.
 They’ll all likely finish with 20 wins.
 Meanwhile, they now have four wins over teams currently in the top 25 of both polls, all of whom will likely finish with 20 wins as well.